-18.10 To give a first vaccination with a POM-V medicine, the animal must be under care of the prescribing veterinary surgeon (see the supporting guidance on the meaning of 'under their care') and the veterinary surgeon must carry out a clinical assessment (see the supporting guidance on the meaning of 'clinical assessment') and then the veterinary surgeon may administer, or under their direction, a veterinary nurse or student veterinary nurse may administer (see paragraph 18.5).
-If the veterinary surgeon is to certify the vaccination, the certification rules apply (see the supporting guidance on certification) and generally they must do it themselves or witness it done.
+18.10 To give a first vaccination with a POM-V medicine or a veterinary medicinal product under the cascade, the animal must be under care of the prescribing veterinary surgeon (see Downloaded: 06/04/2025 - 18:09 page 121 Chapter 4 of the supporting guidance for the meaning of 'under care') and the veterinary surgeon must carry out a clinical assessment (see also Chapter 4 for the meaning of 'clinical assessment').

+18.11 Whether a physical examination is necessary is a matter for the prescribing veterinary surgeon's judgement depending on the circumstances of each individual case.
+When deciding whether a physical examination is required, the prescribing veterinary surgeon should consider the non-exhaustive factors at paragraph 4.17 of Chapter 4.
+The veterinary surgeon may then administer, or under their direction, a veterinary nurse or student veterinary nurse may administer (see paragraph 18.5 above).
+If the veterinary surgeon is to certify the vaccination, the certification rules apply (see Chapter 21 of the supporting guidance on certification) - generally they must do it themselves or witness it being done.

-18.11 The subsequent vaccination some two weeks or so later (close in time to the first vaccination) is usually authorised by the veterinary surgeon at the time of the first vaccination (directed by the veterinary surgeon when the animal is under their care and when the clinical assessment is carried out), and therefore the administration of this second vaccination and all dealings may be through a veterinary nurse or student veterinary nurse at the practice, provided the veterinary surgeon is not intending to certify this vaccination.
+18.12 The administration of the subsequent vaccination typically two weeks or so later, if prescribed and recorded in the clinical notes by the veterinary surgeon at the time of the first vaccination, and appropriately delegated, may then be dealt with entirely by a veterinary nurse or student veterinary nurse at the practice, provided the veterinary surgeon is not intending to certify the vaccination.
 Nevertheless, it is helpful for a veterinary surgeon to be on the premises at the time the vaccine is administered to the animal, to be able to assist in the event of the animal suffering an adverse reaction.